-Now to create a connection have a look at this HockeyApp documentation page.
+Now to create a connection have a look at this HockeyApp ~documentation page~ (doesn’t exist anymore).
 After you have done this successfully it should be listed in the dropdown under HockeyApp connection.
 Fill in the App ID in the next box and the hardest part is over already!

 The last thing we need to do here is enter a path to your ipa file (or apk if you’re using this for your Andoid app).
 Because our release definition is bound to a build definition, remember that the file path here follows the structure of the artifact we have dropped from there.
 In fact that probably makes our life a lot easier because the artifact probably contains only one ipa file we can get away with **\*.ipa which sends any ipa files over to HockeyApp.